Designing for Documents in iCloud

 Create a new standard document

 Use a document object to create and manage the data structures in your document format.
-The document classes automatically support saving new documents to a ubiquity container or to local storage.
+The document classes automatically support saving new documents to an iCloud container or to local storage.

 Create a new Core Data document

 Use the Core Data document subclasses to create and manage your Core Data stores.
 For details, see Designing for Core Data in iCloud.